2007

 ● All men are philosophers; but some are better philosophers than others.

-● At the heart of my metaphysics is the juxtaposition of actuality and possibility: pictured somewhat like a sphere floating in space (the sphere being the actual, and the space being the possible), the infinitude of the first being to the infinitude of the second as the finite is to the infinite.
+● At the heart of my metaphysics is the juxtaposition of actuality and possibility: pictured somewhat like a sphere floating in space (the sphere being the actual, and the space being the possible), the infinitude of the actual being to the infinitude of the possible as the finite is to the infinite.
 This conception is the essential engine, for example, of my view of the (physical) universe; of my argument against reincarnation; of my argument for the impossibility of knowledge, free will, and God; and, most important of all (so to speak), of my argument for the impossibility of intrinsic value.

 ● It seems to me that the clearest instance of true discreteness is consciousness—the distinctness of one percipient from another.